Damian-Emmanuel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that deletes all the regular files
+script that displays the 10 newest files in the current directory